AhmedKJ/Co-op-on-Linux/README.md

 - $ ./Co-Op-On-Linux.sh

-NOTE: It Works very well with native Linux games that doesn't require Steam to launch , It Should work with lutris games (i didn't test many games) , you just need to extract launch script for the game
+NOTE: It Works very well with native Linux games ,
+It Should work with lutris games (i didn't test many games) , you just need to extract launch script for the game

 - $ lutris -b lutris:(gameid) (file name)